 Platform as a Service (PaaS)

 Platform as a Service (PaaS) offers a complete set of hardware and software resources required for cloud application development.
 With PaaS, companies can focus solely on developing applications without the need to manage and maintain the underlying infrastructure.
 This allows for streamlined application development and deployment processes.
+Many businesses also turn to custom software development services to tailor these applications to their unique needs, ensuring optimal functionality and alignment with their objectives.

 Software as a Service (SaaS)